SS Montebello: Design and construction

-Early in 1920 Union Oil Company of California decided to expand their South American business and placed an order for two large tankers of approximately 12,000 tons deadweight with Southwestern Shipbuilding Company.
-At the time of the tankers were the largest vessels of their kind ever to be constructed in California.
+Early in 1920, the Union Oil Company of California decided to expand their South American business and placed an order for two large tankers of approximately 12,000 tons deadweight with Southwestern Shipbuilding Company.
+At the time, the tankers were the largest vessels of their kind ever to be constructed in California.

 The keel laying for both vessels, future SS Montebello and SS La Placentia, was held on 20 April 1920 with over forty Union Oil representatives present at the ceremony.
-Montebello was the first of these vessels and was launched on 24 January 1921 (yard number 21), with Miss Adelaide Stewart, daughter of William L. Stewart, president of Union Oil, being the sponsor.
-The tanker was named after Montebello oil fields, a major source of oil for Union Oil Co.
+Montebello was the first of these vessels and was launched on January 24, 1921 (yard number 21), with Miss Adelaide Stewart, daughter of William L. Stewart, president of Union Oil, being the sponsor.
+The tanker was named after the Montebello oil fields, a major source for Union Oil Co.

-The ship was built on the Isherwood principle of longitudinal framing providing extra strength to the body of the vessel.
-The ship was shelter-deck type, had two main decks and had its cargo space subdivided into eighteen main tanks and ten summer tanks which allowed for the carriage of up to 94,000 barrels of oil.
+The ship was built on the Isherwood principle of longitudinal framing, providing extra strength to the body of the vessel.
+The ship was shelter-deck type, had two main decks, and had its cargo space subdivided into eighteen main tanks and ten summer tanks which allowed for the carriage of up to 94,000 barrels of oil.
 The tanker had a cargo pump room located amidships with specially designed pumps to be able to unload her entire cargo in about twenty hours.
 In addition, the steamer was equipped with eight throttle reversing steam winches for quick loading and unloading of cargo from shelter deck spaces.
 She was also equipped with wireless apparatus, had submarine signal system installed and had electrical lights installed along the decks and in crew cabins.